Computers in the classroom

-Computer education History
+Computer education history

 Origins

 College campuses used computer mainframes in education since the initial days of this technology, and throughout the initial development of computers.
-The earliest large-scale study of educational computer usage conducted for the National Science Foundation by The American Institute for Research concluded that 13% of the nation's public high schools used computers for instruction, although non-users still outnumbered users at a ratio of 2 to 1.
+The earliest large-scale study of educational computer usage conducted for the National Science Foundation by The American Institute for Research concluded that 13% of the nation's public high schools used computers for instruction, although no-users still outnumbered users at a ratio of 2 to 1.
 The study also concluded that computers proved to be very popular with students, and that applications run on early models included sports statistic managers, administration tools, and physics simulators.

 In 1975, Apple Inc. began donating Apple 1 model computers to schools, and mainframes began to lose their former dominance over academic research.
 Computer usage continued to grow rapidly throughout this era.
 In 1977, it was estimated that over 90% of students at Dartmouth College had used computers at some point in their college careers.
 Walter Koetke, the director of a Lexington, Massachusetts school system commented that, "It's still possible for a student to get through here without using the computer, but he would certainly have to try to do it".
 In 1983, Drexel University became the first campus to require every student to purchase a laptop.